YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In ordinary pattern hair loss, transplanted donor follicles are chosen because they are more resistant to androgen-related miniaturization.
 Autoimmune disease is different.
 If the immune condition targets follicles or creates scarring inflammation, donor resistance to pattern hair loss does not fully protect the grafts.

-What should be checked before deciding?
+What should be checked before making the decision?

 The first check is diagnosis.
 A patient should not go into surgery with unclear patchy loss, unexplained redness, painful bumps, scaling, or sudden shedding without knowing what is causing it.